OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Design of OEBench

-\textbf{Experience replay.} We test iCaRL \citep{rebuffi2017icarl}, which selects exemplars that are close to the mean representation of corresponding classes.
-Various rehearsal-based or isolation-based methods \citep{hou2019learning, yan2021dynamically, wu2019large, mallya2018packnet, serra2018overcoming} are exclusively designed for class-incremental learning settings and are not suitable for real-world data streams, particularly for regression tasks.
+\textbf{Experience replay.} We implement iCaRL \citep{rebuffi2017icarl} since it is popular and can be extended to infinite data streams.
+Various rehearsal-based or isolation-based methods \citep{hou2019learning, yan2021dynamically, wu2019large, mallya2018packnet, serra2018overcoming} are not suitable for real-world data streams, particularly for regression tasks.
 Real-world streams can be infinite, making it unrealistic to expand network architecture or isolate neurons.

 \textbf{Tree model.} We apply the Adaptive Random Forest (ARF) \citep{gomes2017adaptive}.
 In this approach, each tree is trained with a subset of features and is subjected to drift detection.
-If drift is identified, a background tree is trained and replaces the current tree.
+After drift is identified, a background tree is trained to replace the current tree.

 \textbf{Ensemble.} We choose the Streaming Ensemble Algorithm (SEA) \citep{street2001streaming}.
 SEA maintains an ensemble and replaces older models with current models of better quality.